remp2020/crm-skeleton/README.md

 }
 ```

-Emitting the event anywhere in your code - for example in Presenters (when handling user actions), Repositories (when updating the database) or success handlers of your forms:
+You can then emit the event anywhere in your code - for example in Presenters (when handling user actions), Repositories (when updating the database) or success handlers of your forms:

 ```php
 class DemoRepository extends \Crm\ApplicationModule\Repository